RagnarB83/ash/docs/molcrys.rst

 whole fragments that are 3 Å away from the central mainfrag.
 This expanded_central_region list can then be fed to qmatoms and actaoms keyword arguments in either a QM/MM optimization job or a single-point property job.
+The radius variable would have to be tweaked and the result inspected to get appropriately sized and shaped QM-clusters.
+**Note:** The charge and multiplicity keywords probably need to be changed for the new QM-cluster calculations.